CongLeSolutionX/The-Formula-Founders/Louis_de_Broglie/De_Broglie_Hypothesis.md

 The De Broglie Hypothesis had profound implications:

-1.  **Universality of Wave-Particle Duality:** It established that wave-particle duality is not unique to light but a fundamental property of all physical entities [1, 8].
+1.  **Universality of Wave-Particle Duality:** It established that wave-particle duality is not unique to light but a fundamental property of all physical entities[^1, 8].
 2.  **Explanation of Bohr's Quantization:** De Broglie showed that Bohr's condition for stable electron orbits in the hydrogen atom ($m_e v r = n\hbar$) could be interpreted as the electron forming a standing wave around the nucleus.
-Only orbits whose circumference was an integer multiple of the electron's de Broglie wavelength would allow for a stable standing wave pattern ($2\pi r = n\lambda = nh/p_e \Rightarrow p_e r = n\hbar$) [1, Ch.
+Only orbits whose circumference was an integer multiple of the electron's de Broglie wavelength would allow for a stable standing wave pattern ($2\pi r = n\lambda = nh/p_e \Rightarrow p_e r = n\hbar$)[^1, Ch.
 I].
     $$
     2\pi r = n\lambda \quad (n = 1, 2, 3, \dots)
     $$
-3.  **Foundation for Schrödinger's Wave Mechanics:** De Broglie's idea of matter waves directly inspired Erwin Schrödinger to develop his famous wave equation, which describes how the wave function (representing the state of a quantum system) evolves over time [11, Introduction].
+3.  **Foundation for Schrödinger's Wave Mechanics:** De Broglie's idea of matter waves directly inspired Erwin Schrödinger to develop his famous wave equation, which describes how the wave function (representing the state of a quantum system) evolves over time[^11, Introduction].
 The Schrödinger equation is a cornerstone of quantum mechanics.
 4.  **Electron Microscopy:** The wave nature of electrons, with wavelengths much shorter than visible light (for energetic electrons), led to the development of the electron microscope.
-This allows for much higher resolution imaging than light microscopes, revolutionizing fields like materials science and biology [12, Ch.
+This allows for much higher resolution imaging than light microscopes, revolutionizing fields like materials science and biology[^12, Ch.
 1].
-5.  **Understanding of Particle Behavior:** It provided a framework to understand phenomena like quantum tunneling, where particles can pass through potential barriers even if they don't have enough classical energy to do so—their wave nature allows for a non-zero probability density on the other side of the barrier [8, Ch.
+5.  **Understanding of Particle Behavior:** It provided a framework to understand phenomena like quantum tunneling, where particles can pass through potential barriers even if they don't have enough classical energy to do so—their wave nature allows for a non-zero probability density on the other side of the barrier[^8, Ch.
 6].

 ```mermaid
 ---